chtenb/neo-ansi/DESIGN.md

-# Neo-ansi Syntax Highlighting Standard
+# Neo-ansi Design Principles

-*Disclaimer: the guidelines are still in development and are subject to change.*
+Problems:
 - The syntax highlighting quality and logic varies too much between themes.
-- Syntax highlighting themes often look good on one language, but not on another.
+- Text editor themes often look good on one language, but not on another.
 - My git diffs in the terminal don't automatically have the same syntax highlighting logic and colors as my editor.
+- Every new tool requires tweaking of color schemes to have their UI match somewhat with the other tools.
 - When creating a new theme, I don't want to have to deal with all the subtilities of theme configurations of all the terminal apps I'm using.
 I simply want to specify a set of colors and styles to use.

 Fortunately, modern terminal emulators allow you to configure what each of the 256 ANSI colors looks like, and even what font to use for any modifier codes.